-Water demand increases sharply in the summer months, largely due to irrigation.
+Water demand increases sharply in the summer months largely because of irrigation.

-The majority of sprinkler systems in Manhattan are scheduled to water on Mondays, Wednesdays and Fridays.
-This significantly increases water demand on those days and can place stress on the city's water system.
+The City of Manhattan tried to implement the odd/even system in the past, but unfortunately the majority of sprinkler systems in Manhattan continue to be scheduled on Mondays, Wednesdays and Fridays.
+This significantly increases water demands on those days and can place stress on the city's water system.

 Irrigation systems are a common cross connection source.
 The city requires all irrigation systems in Manhattan to have a backflow preventer to reduce the likelihood of contamination of the public water supply.
 Backflow occurs when water in a distribution system flows in the opposite direction from what is normal.
 Hazards that require backflow preventers include fire sprinkler lines, lawn sprinklers, boilers and carbonated beverage dispensers.
 View more information about backflow prevention and cross connection.

 While backflow prevention devices do a good job at protecting the water supply, they must be tested and maintained regularly to make sure they are in proper working order.
 The City requires yearly testing by a certified testing provider.

 Testing providers can submit their test results to the City.
 To use this feature, testers must calling (785) 587-4536 or email this form: